nickstuer/mooch.settings/README.md

 ## 📖 Features

- - TOML-powered: Uses toml under the hood for modern, human-friendly config files.
+ - TOML-powered: Uses toml under the hood for modern, human-friendly settings files.
  - Dictionary-like interface: Access and manipulate settings with regular dict operations.
  - Nested access: Supports nested structures and dotted key notation.
- - Safe defaults: Easily provide fallback values or defaults when keys are missing from the config file.
+ - Safe defaults: Easily provide fallback values or defaults when keys are missing from the setting file.
- - Optional dynamic reload: Reloads config file everytime a key is read.
+ - Optional always reload: Reloads setting file everytime a key is read.
 (Enabled by default)

 ## 🛠 Install